 Many drivers who cause accidents due to their lack of familiarity with local roads are tourists or business travelers from out of state.
 All states have laws that apply to out-of-state motorists within their borders and the ability to hold them accountable for accidents they cause.
 This means a legal claim against an out-of-state driver who caused injury in a Nevada car accident can move forward, though it is more complicated.

 To ensure that a driver from another state who has injured you is held accountable, you’ll need the assistance of Nevada car accident attorneys who have experience handling lawsuits against out-of-state drivers, as we do at Sam & Ash Injury Law.
-We are licensed attorneys in California, the home of more than a third of Las Vegas visitors, and we have offices in Newport Beach, CA.
+We have licensed attorneys in California, the home of more than a third of Las Vegas visitors, and we have offices in Newport Beach, CA.

 We can build a strong case to present to insurers along with demands for full compensation to you.
 An out-of-state driver and their insurer may be interested in settling rather than traveling to Nevada to fight a lawsuit.
 But if the insurer refuses to agree to a reasonable settlement, the attorneys at Sam & Ash Injury Law will be ready to file a formal lawsuit on your behalf and fight for justice for you in court.